jonathanharrell/cjarellano-v2/content/posts/love-victor-come-out-for-wholesome-gay-fun.md

 description: Love, Victor on Hulu.
 It's gay and wholesome and has won my heart.
 image: /static/img/poster_lovevictor.jpg
 ---
 I’ve been enjoying Love, Victor on Hulu.
-Like every coming-out journey, it’s got highs and lows.
+Like many coming-out journeys, it’s dotted with joyful highs and cringe-y lows.

-As an avid consumer of *Love, Simon, Never Have I Ever*, and other joyfully inclusive teen rom coms I wish I had growing up, I dissected all 10 episodes of Love, Victor season 1:
+As an avid consumer of *Love, Simon, Never Have I Ever*, and other colorful teen rom coms I wish I had growing up, I dissected all 10 episodes of *Love, Victor* season 1:

 <div class="relative mb-12" style="padding: 56.25% 0 0 0;">
   <iframe